runyontr/istio-cnap/README.md

 - RBAC on workload traffic entering the cluster
 - RBAC on workload traffic leaving the cluster

+Things to look at

+- Geolocation of incoming IP addresses
+- SPI
+-

 ## Setup BigBang cluster

 The file `bigbang.yaml` in the repo shows how istio was patched to support an egress gateway that prevents pods in the mesh from talking to endpoints explicitly added to the mesh.
 For example deploy BigBang and this sleep pod for testing